fossi-foundation/wishbone/src/b3.1/source/01_introduction.rst

 Asserted
   1. A verb indicating that a logic state has switched from the inactive to the active state.
      When active high logic is used it means that a signal has switched from a logic low level to a logic high level.
-  2. Assert: to cause a signal line to make a transition from its logically false (inactive) state to its logically true (active) state.
+  2. *Assert*: to cause a signal line to make a transition from its logically false (inactive) state to its logically true (active) state.
-     Opposite of negated.
+     Opposite of *negated*.

 Bit
   A single binary (base 2) digit.